PandorAura/P2P-Transmision-Protocol/README.md

    - Start another peer specifying the IP and port of the first peer, plus a filename to send.
    - They exchange files in both directions.

+In the context of the project, there was also an attempt to make it work using a tracker, work can be found in the repository.

 https://github.com/user-attachments/assets/f3bf26de-720b-4ef3-b189-26f675f3a01e